OpenSmallworld/magik-vscode/README.md

 ### 0.1.0

-* Improved definition search (Ctrl+T) to show parameters and method comments.
+* Improved definition search (Ctrl+M) to show parameters and method comments.
 * Go To Definition now shows a list of options in VS Code.
 * The current Magik files is now checked for problems after compiling code.
 * Fixed format errors with brackets, floating point exponent and negative numbers.